eclipsesource/che-zero/README.md

 ## Open CHE API for Web App

+The Che API can be opened with or without using the Che operator.

+### Without Che operator

 * Disable Operator `kubectl scale --replicas=0 deployment/che-operator -n che` because the operator will undo the changes we make in the next step.
 * `kubectl edit configmap che -n che` and add the following (the keys should not exist yet)
 ```